LorenzoSattaChiris/AIdea/README.md

 ![3](https://github.com/LorenzoSattaChiris/AIdeate/assets/150603110/7b62dcdd-a3c3-40d0-9c50-6299bb68e488)

 The visual identity extends to the color palette, where electric blue stands for innovation and professionalism, and muted coral adds a warm, distinctive pop, appealing directly to the youthful, creative audience AIdeate seeks to empower.
-This complement the use of modern and clean typography
+This complement the use of modern and clean typography.

 ![4](https://github.com/LorenzoSattaChiris/AIdeate/assets/150603110/b23324a0-7a7b-4f08-afff-ea0d1cd8299d)